WATCH: Seminole Army dad surprises his 5 kids at Disney

 SEMINOLE, Fla.
-(WHTM) – Samantha Byron and her husband Staff Sergeant Bryon Yates live in Seminole with their five kids ages 1 to 11 years old.
+(WFLA) – Samantha Yates and her husband Staff Sergeant Byron Yates live in Seminole with their five kids, ages 1 to 11 years old.

 Most recently, he’s been overseas on deployment in Syria for more than a year.